 The Financial Aid office at SMU has information about financial aid opportunites for graduate students.

 We also encourage outstanding students to apply for the Roy M. and Phyllis Gough Huffington Fellowship.
 This is awarded for PhD study in Earth Sciences at SMU.
 It includes tuition and fees, an annual stipend of $25,000, and $3000 for travel to professional meetings and research expenses.
 The award is for up to three years contigent on adequate progress toward the degree.
-Contact Dr. John Walther for more information.
+Contact Dr. Bob Gregory for more information.

 Current Graduate Students